Gender & Family Project

 The Gender & Family Project (GFP) empowers youth, families and communities by providing gender affirmative services, training and research.
 GFP promotes gender inclusivity as a form of social justice in all the systems involved in the life of the family.
 GFP is directed by Jean Malpas, LMHC, LMFT, who has trained and published nationally and internationally on issues of gender and sexuality.

-– Play group for children and tweens 5 to 13 years old (once a month, Friday 5-7pm)
+– Play group for children and tweens 5 to 14 years old

 For more information about scheduling an intake, please call GFP at 212.879.4900, extension 150 or email email@example.com.
 We will be delighted to get back to you promptly.

 Please join the movement for Gender Justice.
 While we have limited volunteer opportunities for individuals to work with our events and community trainings, we are delighted to speak with you about the ways you can make a difference in your community and participate to the GFP community.
 If you are interested in volunteering or organizing an event to support GFP, please contact Jane Rennert at firstname.lastname@example.org.

 To donate or become a friend of GFP, please contact Adriana Londono at email@example.com.

 - Malpas, J. (2011).
 Between pink and blue: A multi-dimensional family approach to gender nonconforming children and their families, Family Process, 50, 4, pp. 453-470.

 - Listen to Jean Malpas’ Psychotherapy Networker workshop on Gender Fluidity at: http://www.playbacknetworker.com/between-pink-and-blue-exploring-gender-fluidity